 4. Payment.
 As Provider’s sole compensation for the performance of Services, Client will pay Provider the fees specified in the Statement of Work in accordance with the terms set forth therein.
 Without limiting the generality of the foregoing Provider acknowledges and agrees that, if specified in the Statement of Work, Client’s payment obligation will be expressly subject to Provider’s completion or achievement of certain milestones to Client’s reasonable satisfaction.
 All fees and other amounts set forth in the Statement of Work, if any, are stated in and are payable in U.S. dollars.
 Unless otherwise provided in the Statement of Work, Provider will invoice Client on a monthly basis for all fees and expenses payable to Provider.
-Client will pay the full amount of each such invoice within thirty (30) days following receipt thereof, except for any amounts that Client disputes in good faith.
+Client will pay the full amount of each such invoice within forty-five (45) days following receipt thereof, except for any amounts that Client disputes in good faith.
 The parties will use their respective commercially reasonable efforts to promptly resolve any such payment disputes.